Field Study Experiences

 - Participate in evaluation of program.

 - Guides must be capable of understanding and conveying basic botanical principles in English to children.
 They must apply open-ended, inquiry-based teaching methods and must be able to manage a group of 6 to 12 children while engaging them on their level.

 - Guides must be able to move freely in the landscape, which has some hills and unpaved paths, and must be able to be outdoors for two hours in mild-to-moderate weather conditions with a group of children.

 - A college background is helpful but not necessary.
 Experience working with children is preferable.
 Extensive horticultural knowledge is not required.

-We ask School Program Guides to make a two-year, four season commitment.
+We ask Field Study Guides to make a two-year, four season commitment.
 This means agreeing to guide a group of children one morning a week (9:00am–1:00pm) in fall and spring for two years.
 Prior to the start of each season, guides attend four training classes (10:00am–1:00pm) at the Arboretum to learn the field study programs and the basics of botany, and to become familiar with the Arboretum landscape.